 After Nelson presented his theory, the extensions of the Nelson's approach were examined by several authors.
 A stochastic quantization based on stochastic action \cite{Yasue,Guerra} were introduced in 1980s.
 The generalization of Nelson's approach to interacting many particles were performed in Refs.~\cite{Loffrendo,KO}.

-The applications of the Nelson's stochastic quantum mechanics to dissipative system were investigated in Refs.~\cite{Yasue2,Ruggiero1,Ruggiero2,Misawa}.
-For example, Ruggiero and Zannetti proposed a stochastic description of the harmonic oscillator for the ground state in equilibrium with a thermal bath \cite{Ruggiero1,Ruggiero2}.
+The applications of the Nelson's stochastic quantum mechanics to dissipative system were investigated in Refs.~\cite{Yasue2,Ruggiero1,Ruggiero2,anharmonic,Misawa,Tbath}.
+For example, Ruggiero and Zannetti proposed a stochastic description of the harmonic oscillator for the ground state in equilibrium with a thermal bath \cite{Ruggiero1,Ruggiero2}, and studied the anharmonic one later \cite{anharmonic}.
 Using a coherent state of the harmonic oscillator, they introduce the classical solution and its quantum fluctuation which obeys the Nelson's stochastic quantum mechanics.
 Introducing the temperature dependent random noise to the classical equation, they constructed the diffusion process with thermal mixture for the harmonic oscillator.
 Their approach describes the dissipative process with quantum fluctuation and reduces to the Nelson's approach at zero temperature.
-But their method is restricted to the harmonic oscillator and it is not clear whether their method fulfills the properties described by quantum statistical mechanics, such as position-momentum uncertainty relation at finite temperature \cite{Mann,Berman}.
+But it is not clear whether their method fulfills the properties described by quantum statistical mechanics, such as position-momentum uncertainty relation at finite temperature \cite{Mann,Berman}.

 The purpose of this paper is to extend the Nelson's stochastic quantum mechanics to thermal situation in framework of Thermo Field Dynamics (TFD) \cite{Umezawa}.
 The average of a thermal mixed state is replaced by that of a pure state in the TFD formulation at the price of doubling each degree of freedom: a new tilde degree of freedom is introduced to each original non-tilde one, and the state vector space is a direct product of non-tilde and tilde state vector spaces.
 In other words, thermal fluctuations are realized as quantum fluctuations through the correlation between non-tilde and tilde sectors.
 Since in the Schr\"odinger picture of TFD the dynamical evolution is described by the Schr\"odinger equation with doubled degrees of freedom which is equivalent to the Liouville-von Neumann equation for the density matrix, we attempt to establish the Nelson's stochastic description to this TFD-type Schr\"odinger equation.